fairdataihub/SODA-for-SPARC/README.md

 SODA is distributed as an easy to install application for Windows, Mac and Linux platforms.
 The front-end (Graphical User Interface or GUI) of SODA is built with [Electron](https://electronjs.org/), an open-source framework developed and maintained by GitHub that conveniently combines Node.js, HTML, CSS, and Javascript, while the back-end is developed in Python (v3.6).
 The application is inspired by a [GitHub repository](https://github.com/fyears/electron-python-example) and a [Medium blog](https://medium.com/@abulka/electron-python-4e8c807bfa5e).
 All source codes and files are shared with an open source license ([MIT](LICENSE)) to permit user modification without restrictions.
 Folder structure for the source code is based on the Electron standards and similar to the [Electron Demo Application](https://github.com/electron/electron-api-demos).

 For reporting any problems/bugs with the software, please open a new issue on the [Issues tab](https://github.com/bvhpatel/SODA/issues).
 Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.
+Alternatively, you could use [our feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfyUw2_NI1-2tlAr8oB5_JcJ_yjTB-zUDt9skfGjNU9qjITwg/viewform?ts=5e433bea).

 ## Download the application
 SODA is distributed as an easy to install application for: